oat431/oat431/README.md

 - ⚒  A Software Engineer (mostly working on backend, database, system analysis and architecture design)
 - 🔭 I’m currently working with very large company in Thailand (100% work from home) as a `software engineer` (backend system)
 - 🔫 I completed my university with this [senior project](https://github.com/Transmatter) which helping viusal impaired access to the internet contents uging our designed ux pattern.
-- ⚡ Fun fact: I really love Coffee ☕ and Green tea 🍵
+- ⚡ Fun fact: I really love medium roast espresso ☕ and standard matcha 🍵
 - 🎓 Graduate from CMU/CAMT in SE major (Graduate Year: 2023)
 - ✏ now I am learning and practicing